 Laboratory tests are imperfect and may mistakenly identify some healthy people as diseased (a false-positive result) or may mistakenly identify some affected people as disease-free (a false-negative result).
-A test’s ability to correctly identify patients with disease depends on how likely a person is to have a disease (prior probability) and on the test’s intrinsic operating characteristics.
+A test’s ability to correctly identify patients with a disease depends on how likely a person is to have that disease (prior probability) as well as on the test’s intrinsic operating characteristics.

-Typically, such quantitative test results (eg, WBC count in cases of suspected appendicitis) follow some type of distribution curve (not necessarily a normal curve, although commonly depicted as such).
+Typically, such quantitative test results (eg, white blood cell count in cases of suspected bacterial pneumonia) follow some type of distribution curve (not necessarily a normal curve, although commonly depicted as such).
 The distribution of test results for patients with disease is centered on a different point than that for patients without disease.
 Some patients with disease will have a very high or very low result, but most have a result centered on a mean.
 Conversely, some disease-free patients have a very high or very low result, but most have a result centered on a different mean from that for patients with disease.
-For most tests, the distributions overlap such that many of the possible test results occur in patients with and without disease; such results are more clearly illustrated when the curves are depicted on the same graph (see figure Distributions of test results).
+For most tests, the distributions overlap such that many of the possible test results occur in patients with and without disease; such results are more clearly illustrated when the curves are depicted on the same graph (see figure Distributions of test results Distributions of test results ).
 Some patients above and below the selected cutoff point will be incorrectly characterized.
 Adjusting a cutoff point to identify more patients with disease (increase test sensitivity) also increases the number of false positives (poor specificity), and moving the cutoff point the other way to avoid falsely diagnosing patients as having disease increases the number of false negatives.
 Each cutoff point is associated with a specific probability of true-positive and false-positive results.

 Distributions of test results

 Graphing the fraction of true-positive results (number of true positives/number with disease) against the fraction of false-positive results (number of false positives/number without disease) for a series of cutoff points generates what is known as an ROC curve.
-The ROC curve graphically depicts the tradeoff between the sensitivity and specificity when the cut off point is adjusted (see figure Typical receiver operating characteristic (ROC) curve).
+The ROC curve graphically depicts the tradeoff between the sensitivity and specificity when the cut off point is adjusted (see figure Typical receiver operating characteristic (ROC) curve Typical receiver operating characteristic (ROC) curve ).
 By convention, the true-positive fraction is placed on the y-axis, and the false-positive fraction is placed on the x-axis.
 The greater the area under the ROC curve, the better the test discriminates between patients with or without disease.

 ROC curves allow tests to be compared over a variety of cutoff points.
 In the example, Test A performs better than Test B over all ranges.
 ROC curves also assist in the selection of the cutoff point designed to maximize a test’s utility.
 If a test is designed to confirm a disease, a cutoff point with greater specificity and lower sensitivity is selected.
 If a test is designed to screen for occult disease, a cutoff point with greater sensitivity and lower specificity is selected.

-When test results can be defined as positive or negative, all possible outcomes can be recorded in a simple 2×2 table (see table Distribution of Hypothetical Test Results) from which important discriminatory test characteristics, including sensitivity, specificity, positive and negative predictive value, and likelihood ratio (LR), can be calculated (see table Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI).
+When test results can be defined as positive or negative, all possible outcomes can be recorded in a simple 2×2 table (see table Distribution of Hypothetical Test Results Distribution of Hypothetical Test Results ) from which important discriminatory test characteristics, including sensitivity, specificity, positive and negative predictive value, and likelihood ratio (LR), can be calculated (see table Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI ).

-Sensitivity, specificity, and predictive values are typically considered characteristics of the test itself, independent of the patient population.
+Sensitivity and specificity are typically considered characteristics of the test itself, independent of the patient population.

 Thus, a test that is positive in 8 of 10 patients with a disease has a sensitivity of 0.8 (also expressed as 80%).
 Sensitivity represents how well a test detects the disease; a test with low sensitivity does not identify many patients with disease, and a test with high sensitivity is useful to exclude a diagnosis when results are negative.
 Sensitivity is the complement of the false-negative rate (ie, the false-negative rate plus the sensitivity = 100%).